Leroy Major

-Leroy Major is a Bahamian politician from the Progressive Liberal Party.
+Leroy Major is a Bahamian politician.

 Career

-In the 2021 Bahamian general election, he was elected in Southern Shores.
+In the 2021 Bahamian general election, he was elected in Southern Shores for the Progressive Liberal Party.

 He was appointed executive chairman of the Bahamas Agricultural and Industrial Corporation (BAIC).
 In 2024, he resigned from his post as Executive Chairman of The Bahamas Agricultural and Industrial Corporation (BAIC) and joined the Ministry of Agriculture as a consultant.

+Major stood in the 2026 Bahamian general election as an independent candidate.